Private Multi-Task Learning: Formulation and Applications to Federated Learning: Experiments

 \subsection{PMTL with local finetuning}

-Finally, in federated learning, prior work has shown local finetuning is helpful for improving utility after training a differentially private global model~\citep{yu2020salvaging}.
+Finally, in federated learning, previous works have shown local finetuning with different objectives is helpful for improving utility while training a differentially private global model~\citep{yu2020salvaging}.
 In this section, after obtaining a private global model, we explore locally finetuning the task specific models by optimizing different local objective functions.
 In particular, we use common objectives which (i) naively optimize the local empirical risk (Vanilla Finetuning), or (ii) encourage minimizing the distance between local and global model under different distance metrics (Mean-regularization, Symmetrized KL, EWC~\citep{kirkpatrick2017overcoming,yu2020salvaging}).
 The results are listed in Table 1.
 When $\epsilon=\infty$ (the non-private setting), global with mean-regularization finetuning outperforms all MTL+finetuning methods.
 However, when we add privacy to both methods, private MTL+finetuning has an advantage over global with finetuning on different finetuning objectives.
-In some cases, e.g. using Symmetrized KL as the finetuning objective, the test accuracy gap between private MTL+fintuning and private global+finetuning is amplified when $\epsilon$ is small compared to the case where no privacy is added during training.
+In some cases, e.g. using Symmetrized KL, the test accuracy gap between private MTL+fintuning and private global+finetuning is amplified when $\epsilon$ is small compared to the case where no privacy is added during training.
+We also compare our PMTL+finetuning with training pure local model in Appendix \ref{appen:compare_local}.